-Gilsonite in oil and gas well cementing is a highly developed technology.
-Cement–water slurries, with or without various additives, have been used for many years in cementing procedures carried out from time to time during the drilling of the productive life of a well.
+Gilsonite in gas and oil well cementing is a highly developed technology.
+Cement–water slurries, with or without various additives, have been used for many years in cementing procedures.
+It is carried out from time to time during the drilling of the productive life of a well.

 Gilsonite is effective at sealing off permeable formations even when drilling such zones at a highly over–balanced pressure differential.
 In this manner, Gilsonite helps prevent the occurrence of stuck pipe and stuck logging tools across these zones.

 It has a unique reaction with shale that improves cement bond development and strength.

 Thus, Gilsonite is used for this purpose in powder.
 Pellet size is variable according to the characteristic of the wellbore.
-The softening point is very important, as Gilsonite must soften at a temperature above the temperature of the well formation.
+The softening point is very important.
+As Gilsonite must soften at a temperature above the temperature of the well formation.
 The recommended softening point is from 150 ºC (302 ºF) to 180 °C (356 ºF) and pellet from 4 ºC to 100 ºC.
 Actually, with more technological devices, the most commonly used is 200/200 (Softening Point/Pellet).